sakur-github/betapetbot-frontend/README.md

 # Frontend to betapetbot.

+This repo includes a (submodule)[https://github.com/sakur-github/betapetbot-shared] with shared code between frontend and backend.

+# Pull all changes in the repo including changes in the submodules

+git pull --recurse-submodules

+# Pull all changes for the submodules

+git submodule update --remote

 Find the code for the backend [here](https://github.com/AdamTovatt/betapetbot)

 This project was created from a simple typescript & styled components boilerplate you can find [here](https://github.com/oliverlevay/create-react-app-ts-sc)